nextleap-project/countermitm/source/new.rst

 message layer impersonation attacks as both peers will learn the true keys of each other or else both get an error message.
-This is achieved in a single simple UI workflow, in that a peer "shows" out-of-band data that is then "read" by the other peer.
-On mobiles such a trusted channel is typically achieved with QR codes but transfering data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
+This is achieved in a single simple UI workflow, in that a peer "shows" bootstrap data that is then "read" by the other peer through a trusted channel.
+On mobiles such
+a trusted channel is typically achieved with QR codes but transfering data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
 A trusted channel is characterized by